-The connection between the artist William Orpen, the mass murderer Henry Landru, the judge Sir James Stirling and the actor Charlie Chaplin.
+The connection between the artist William Orpen, the mass murderer Henri Landru, the judge Sir James Stirling and the actor Charlie Chaplin.

 Black &White photo (Colour added digitally) of Sir William Orpen working on ‘The Black Cap’ taken by Edward G. Malindine (1906-1970).
 Malindine was a staff photographer for the Daily Herald, before and after World War 2.
 He was an army officer and served as an official photographer for the War Office during WW2 (see 2nd photo below).